 First, where exactly is North County San Diego?
-North County stretches coastally from the tiny and tony city of Del Mar up to the more massive Oceanside, catching the beloved beach towns of Solana Beach, Cardiff, Encinitas, and Carlsbad within its boundaries.
+North County stretches from Del Mar up to the more massive Oceanside, catching the beloved beach towns of Solana Beach, Cardiff, Encinitas, and Carlsbad within its boundaries.
 North County then spreads east to residential Vista and San Marcos and the sprawling city of Escondido.

 There is a big difference between coastal North County and inland North County.
 Though it’s only about twenty miles from the coastline to downtown Escondido, everything changes from the look to the temperature.
 Inland North County quickly transforms from city life into rural land when you get to its borders.
 North Escondido has rolling hills that are largely undeveloped except for some sporadic houses plus a famous resort and must-see animal attraction (which I’ll get to later).
 It’s also much hotter in Escondido and most of San Marcos since you don’t get the coastal breezes.

 On the flipside, once you get east of the I-5 Freeway (the main north-south byway in North County) you get a lot more sunshine during the months when the marine layer is heavy over the coast.

 Each beach town (actually city) has its own little downtown area.

 - Oceanside: The downtown area of Oceanside has been revamped in the past decade and now has trendy bars and restaurants, a movie theater, and enough breweries and local craft beer bars to warrant its own beer walking tours.